Protonk/Image-Grab/README.md

 ##### getimgur-script

 - Sample shell script accepting urls as arguments on the command line.
 Some minimal checking for duplicate file names done.
+- Not intended to be plug and play and may be removed in the future.
+But the basic structure is there.

 #### commons-grab.R